 i) Acting in a gentlemanly fashion on field.

-ii) Wearing proper cricket gear (white socks and shoes)
+ii) Wearing appropriate cricket clothing (white socks and shoes)

-ANY PERSON OR CLUB REPORTED TO THE LEAGUE MORE THAN ONCE FOR BREACH OF THESE RULES ON MORE THAN ONE OCCASION WILL BE DEALT WITH SEVERELY.
+ANY PERSON OR CLUB FOUND TO HAVE BREACHED ANY OF THESE RULES ON MORE THAN ONE OCCASION WILL BE DEALT WITH SEVERELY.

 24a.
-All members clubs of the league and all players and spectator in the league shall abide by the executive committees decision and obey the league rules.
-Should any club, player or member of the league act by its act or omission involve the league in any avoidable expenses, then the league reserves the right to seek indemnity from the club, player or member of the league, in part or whole.
+All members clubs of the league and all players and spectator in the league shall abide by the executive committee’s decisions and obey the league rules.
+Should any club, player or member of the league by act or omission involve the league in any avoidable expenses, the league reserves the right to seek indemnity from the club, player or member of the league, in part or whole.

 i) To deduct up to six points from the offending club for each breach and/or